SysManSquad/sysmansquadblogdev/content/posts/2021-02-09-access-public-github-repo-feeds-in-power-automate/index.md

                   ![](image-5.png)</figure>

                   <p>
-                    So from here, we can use the <strong>RSS Feed trigger</strong>, build some variables, and send it to the <strong>Teams Connector</strong>.
+                    So from here, we can use the **RSS Feed trigger**, build some variables, and send it to the **Teams Connector**.
 From this, I refined the formatting a bit, and ended up with this.
                   </p><figure class="wp-block-image size-large">

                   ![](image-2.png)</figure>